eBay/tsv-utils/BUILD_COMMANDS.md

 # Build commands

 Using the make system is preferred if make runs on your system.
 Simply running `make` from the top-level will build the release executables.
 However, if `make` isn't available, the individual build commands are easy enough to run manually.
 The commands below are the same issued by the make system.
 Replace ${DCOMPILER} with the compiler being used, e.g. `dmd` or `ldc2`.
+If using `dmd`, performance can be improved further by adding the `-inline` switch to the compiler line.

 ## number-lines